 Tusks, horns, tails, and cat ears adds-on… Well, let’s not talk about that… It’s already complicated enough…

-So now that you’ve decided on the style, material, and all the options.
-It’s time to face the inevitable truth… The helmet you prefer does not fit you properly.
+Now that you’ve decided on the style, material, and all the options, It’s time to face the inevitable truth… The helmet you prefer does not fit you properly.
 Well, if you’re as lucky as I am, that’s what’s going to happen.

 Anyway, let’s get back to the fit… First, determine the shape of your head.
 The best way to do this?
 Ask a friend to take a picture of your head from the top if it’s round, then your round type if it’s oval, you’re more oval and if it’s in between… Well, you’re an intermediate oval… Most manufacturers specify the best head shape that fits their helmet.